-- Undergraduate research (UR).
-Experiences in which students undertake significant research projects using the methods of their chosen discipline. - Special Projects (SP).
+Undergraduate Research [UR].
+Experiences in which students undertake significant research projects using the methods of their chosen disciplines.

+Special Projects [SP].
 Experiences in which students extend, apply, connect or share different ways of knowing (e.g., oral, verbal, tactile, imaginative, intuitive), often in inter-disciplinary settings.

-Odyssey projects may be courses or components thereof, pre-approved co-curricular activities, or independent projects.
-Qualifying courses are identified by two-letter codes (analogous to those used in Learning Domains) that appear in the Catalog, in the on-line Course Schedule, in the Odyssey Program Guide, and on the Odyssey web page (www.hendrix.edu/odyssey).
-In order to earn Odyssey credit for a course, you must earn a C or better.
-If a course is coded both as a Learning Domain and an Odyssey category course, you may earn credit for both requirements.
+Odyssey projects may be courses or components thereof, or may be entirely independent of courses.
+Qualifying courses are identified by two-letter codes (analogous to those used in Learning Domains) that appear in this Catalog section, alongside course descriptions in this Catalog, in the Schedule of Classes, and in the Odyssey Program Guide.
+If a course is coded both as a Learning Domain and an Odyssey category course, a student who passes that course will get credit for both requirements.
 No course, however, may be counted to fulfill more than one Odyssey category requirement.